jvh985/Bookstack-Docker-on-Mac/README.md

 # Bookstack-Docker-on-Mac
-How to setup bookstack using a Docker container on MacOS using a compose file
+How to setup a running Bookstack instance in a Docker container on MacOS using a compose file